 The new plant provides the paper mill with steam, needed for drying paper, and electricity to run the facilities.
 A 20-year agreement for this purpose was signed between RWE npower renewables and Tullis Russell in September 2009.

-Tullis Russell paper mill is supplied with 120t of steam per hour.
-In order to facilitate the paper mill with a secure supply of steam, three gas fired boilers have been installed.
+The Tullis Russell paper mill is supplied with 120t of steam per hour.
+In order to provide the paper mill with a secure supply of steam, three gas-fired boilers have been installed.

 Out of the total electricity generated, approximately 17MW is supplied to Tullis Russell and 25MW is exported.

-The full-fledged construction of the plant commenced in November 2010 after the completion of enabling works.
-Works undertaken between September 2009 and November 2010 included diversion of one of the mill’s main internal waterways, re-routing of utilities and construction of a 29,000ft² roll store.
+The full-fledged construction of the plant commenced in November 2010, after the completion of enabling works.
+Works undertaken between September 2009 and November 2010 included the diversion of one of the mill’s main internal waterways, re-routing of utilities and construction of a 29,000ft² roll store.

 Markinch Biomass Power Plant uses CHP technology, which generates both electricity and useful heat simultaneously.
 It supplies useful heat by using the waste heat produced from electricity generation.

-CHP plants use a heat engine or a power station to convert a fossil / renewable fuel into useful heat and power.
-When compared to power plants with separate units for production of heat and electricity, CHP plants generate up to 20% energy savings.
+CHP plants use a heat engine or a power station to convert a fossil/renewable fuel into useful heat and power.
+When compared to power plants with separate units for the production of heat and electricity, CHP plants generate up to 20% energy savings.

 CHP plants also consume less fuel, which leads to a reduction in costs and carbon emissions.

-Aker Solutions was awarded a £115m contract to provide engineering, procurement and construction (EPC), and project management.
+Aker Solutions was awarded a £115m contract to provide engineering, procurement and construction (EPC), as well as project management.
 It was responsible for the design, supply, construction, installation and commissioning of the plant.

-The CHP plant reduces carbon footprint in the region by 72%, reducing fossil fuel carbon emissions by 250,000t per annum.
+The CHP plant reduces the carbon footprint of the region by 72%, reducing fossil fuel carbon emissions by 250,000t per annum.
 It partially helps the Scottish Government to meet 6% of its renewable energy targets.